 A: Yes, you can do this with either an NPC teammate (single player mode) or an Xbox Live teammate.
 Hover over their body, much like a skill orb, and select an empty face button on the Xbox controller to capture them.
 You may also choose to overwrite a skill if all of your buttons have a skill assigned to them already.
 After capturing them press the same button again to bring them back to life with 50% of their previous maximum health.

 Q: Is there a way to see a player’s name above their character without having the camera locked on to them?

-A: Yes, press the white button on the Xbox controller.
+A: Yes, press the right bumper on the Xbox controller.
 The name will appear in white above the character when the camera is not locked on to them.

 Q: What type of download content is available?

 A: For the original version two skill updates came out.
 The first, skill update 1.1.0 had 40 additional skills and skill balance changes to some of the original 300.
-This skill update was available for the North America launch of the game.
+This skill update was available for the North American launch of the game.
 A second skill update, 1.2.0 introduced an additional 34 skills and again re-balanced some of the existing skills.
-It is assumed the 2017 rerelease will have all 374 skills with some additional balance changes.
+It is assumed the 2017 rerelease will have all 374 skills (at some point) with some additional balance changes.

 Q: How many people can battle in an Xbox Live match?